Costa Rica at a Glance

 Private Health Insurance

-Most people in Costa Rica use the services of the Caja, but, as in many other countries, socialized healthcare has its drawbacks.
+Most people in Costa Rica make use of the Caja, but, as in many other countries, socialized healthcare has its drawbacks.
 Services are adequate, but waiting times might be quite long for non-life threatening procedures.
 The only alternative available to you is private insurance with the government-affiliated INS.
 An overview of their services is offered on their website (Spanish).